barichd/brailleorch/borframework.md

 The one is the current format, and we can just extend it to include more signs and functions.
 This kind of BMML file contains both musical and braille information.
 The second one is a BMML file which is just a mapped format from Musicxml, and is ready for braille transcription.
 Music publishers can first generate such an intermediate file for transcribers or end users, and the braille users can check and format music with their own preferences.
 This format can be developed later, since it needs very smart on-the-fly formatting. and previewing functions of the software.
 This format is inspired by Sunshine professional, a Chinese braille translation software made by China Braille Publishing House.
 The wording, hyphening and formatting are constantly changed while the user is editing the file, like MS Word, and this interface is very friendly and smart.

+For line endings, I hope we use Windows format (cr-lf) to code the software and its format.

 **********

 <h2 id="codebooks">D. Braille Music Notation Codebooks Used In This Development</h2>

 Braille music code used by BrailleOrch is based on New International Manual Of Braille Music Notation published in 1996 in Switzerland.
 You can download a MS Word version [here](http://www.rnib.org.uk/sites/default/files/New%20International%20Manual.doc) from RNIB, and a zipped braille version which contains both Grades 1 and 2 English braille editions [here](https://www.sbs.ch/fileadmin//documents/musik/sy_engl.zip) from the original publisher SBS.
 This manual is just a brief introduction to all available signs.
 For detailed rules, some additional features and symbols, we can consult the newer Music Braille Code 2015 published in The US.
 You can download the 2015 American code as both PDF and Braille formats [here](http://www.brailleauthority.org/music/music.html).
 Since this book is mainly used by American countries, the format may be slightly different, especially the braille version, which is written using Unified English Braille.
 So the New International Manual should always be the first reference when there are any conflicts.
 In future development, we can implement both codebooks to output both formats via the users' choice.

+Literary braille transcription can be considered later, because we rely on the automatic transcription package [Liblouis](http://www.liblouis.org).
+There's only one exception, Chinese braille used in the main continent other than Hongkong and Taiwan.
+It needs additional complex wording and toning rules, so there must be a  separate development in the future.

 **********